Home Page Next Previous

 Four programs are available from this website.
 The most commonly used, Wavanal, is a program for anylsing the tuning of bells, using pre-recorded sounds or from a PC microphone.
 If you are new to bell analysis, this is the program you need.
 Rounds is a program for turning recordings of real bells rung singly into change ringing.
 I use this a lot in tuning experiments.
 Tuner is a spectrum analyser specifically designed to help with the tuning of bells.
 Finally, Pitcher is a simple utility for checking the pitch of bell sounds.

-A new version 5.4 of Wavanal is now available which fixes a bug reading recent MP3 files.
+A new version 5.6 of Wavanal is now available which allows selection of A=432Hz.

 The purpose of the bell waveform analysis program (Wavanal.exe) is the analysis of bell sounds using a personal computer.
 It provides facilities for graphical display of recorded bell sounds, identification of partial frequencies, and synthesis of bell sounds from a list of partials.
 It allows complete determination of the harmonic character of a bell using the facilities available on any multi-media home PC.
 It also allows exploration of the way that changing the tuning of a bell changes its resulting sound.